supminn/neoG_camp_tp/README.md

 * Use grid and flex for desktop design on all pages.
 * Add images for main projects and blogs.
 * Update the list and use list to show remaining projects.
+* Update all NeoG projects and "show more"